In April 2014, we wrote:

 - These states: Colorado, Florida, Nevada, Ohio, Virginia, Iowa, New Hampshire, and to a lesser degree North Carolina and Wisconsin will be swing states in 2016.
 Yes.

 - 270 out of 538 electoral votes are required to win the presidency (a tie at 269 throws the elections to Congress, with the House voting for president and the Senate voting for vice-president.
 Given current composition of Congress, a tie would ensure a Republican White House.

 - At present, the Democrats will likely start Election Day with 247 votes already in the bag versus 206 for Republicans.
 On the morning of November 8th, Clinton scored 227 firm votes versus 217 for Trump, with these states still in play - Florida, North Carolina, Pennsylvania, Michigan, Wisconsin and New Hampshire.

-Through most of Election Day, Clinton polled ahead of Trump in Florida, Pennsylvania, Michigan and Wisconsin (urban precincts tabulated votes faster than rural districts.)
-Yet, by 9 PM, as the tally continued, one state after the other of these four flipped from Clinton to Trump, leaving Trump in the end with 306 votes over Clinton's 232.
+Through most of Election Day, Clinton polled ahead of Mr. Trump in Florida, Pennsylvania, Michigan and Wisconsin (urban precincts tabulated votes faster than rural districts.)
+Yet, by 9 PM, as the tally continued, one state after the other of these four flipped from Clinton to Donald Trump, leaving him in the end with 306 votes over Clinton's 232.

 Among those three states, the swing voter was:

 Can we generalize about this voter's motives?
 Why not!
 This woman works three part time jobs at minimum wage.
 Her husband is on disability, unemployed since 2009.
 She has family members addicted to opiates.
 Her family has not seen a real increase in income since 1990, and the future looks bleak.